johnhyde/island/README.md

 Sometimes we have a little get-together and write alternating words, as a treat.
 This counts as the handoff (although it could be handed off to the either author upon mutual agreement, since a get-together is sort of both and neither in terms of writing, and thus a wildcard).
 The first of these was 2025-07-20.

+You might notice that occasionally there's something wacky like a marker of 0 words or an author going twice in a row.
+These occur for specific reasons that seemed cool at the time, but don't worry about it.

 ## Site generation malarkey

 ### Setup